akrojas07/akrojas07/README.md

 - 👋 Hi, I’m Anakaren (An - nuh K EH - r uh n)
 - 👀 I’m interested in learning about different types of software development and new programming languages
-- 🌱 I’m currently learning Full Stack Development, with my technologies being React, Typescript, and GQL
+- 🌱 My technologies are React, Typescript, and SQL
 - 💞️ I’m looking to collaborate on projects that help others solve a problem.
 - 📫 How to reach me: rojas.anakaren.07@gmail.com